 In the past, the world knew us as IHOP®, an American icon to our guests and a franchising company that was focused on providing strategic leadership and vision for our franchisees and on enhancing value for our shareholders.
 With this dedicated focus, we cultivated a core expertise in brand revitalization and franchising know-how which became the basis for the winning formula that has defined the financial success of our business in recent years.
 With the addition of Applebee’s® to the IHOP family of restaurants in November 2007, we made a bold new commitment to our brand revitalization abilities and to the power of franchising.
-Based in Glendale, California, Dine Brands Global, Inc. (NYSE: DIN), through its subsidiaries, franchises restaurants under both Applebee's Neighborhood Grill + Bar® and IHOP® brands.
-With over 3,400 restaurants combined in 16 countries and 338 franchisees as of December 31, 2021, Dine Brands is one of the largest full-service restaurant companies in the world.
+Based in Pasadena, California, Dine Brands Global, Inc. (NYSE: DIN), through its subsidiaries and franchisees, supports and operates restaurants under the Applebee's Neighborhood Grill + Bar®, IHOP®, and Fuzzy’s Taco Shop® brands.
+As of March 31, 2023, these three brands consisted of 3,600 restaurants, across 17 international markets.
+Dine Brands is one of the largest full-service restaurant companies in the world and in 2022 expanded into the Fast Casual segment.
 For more information on Dine Brands, visit the Company’s website located at www.dinebrands.com.

 Our story begins when the first IHOP restaurant opened in 1958 in Toluca Lake, CA. Two years later, IHOP began expanding through franchising, and it became a public company in 1961.
 Since that time, our company and our predecessors have engaged in the development, franchising, and operation of IHOP restaurants.
 The first restaurant in what became the Applebee’s chain opened in 1980 in Decatur, GA.
 Applebee’s International, Inc, became a public company in 1989.
 In November 2007, we completed the acquisition of Applebee’s.
 With more than 3,300 restaurants at the time, the combination brought together two leading restaurant brands and created the largest full-service restaurant company in the world.
 In 2018, the company was renamed Dine Brands Global.